Veteran Soldier retires after 39 years

+Former 27th Infantry Brigade Combat Team Command Sgt.
+Maj.
+Anthony McLean delivers remarks during a change of responsibility ceremony in Syracuse, New York, February 19.
 Command Sgt.
 Maj.
-Edwin Garris receives the colors of the 27th Infantry Brigade Combat Team from Col. Robert Charlesworth, the brigade's commander during a change of responsibility ceremony in Syracuse, New York, February 19.
-Garris assumed the role of the brigade's senior noncommissioned officer from Command Sgt.
-Maj.
-Anthony McLean.
+Edwin Garris assumed the role of the brigade's senior noncommissioned officer from McLean, who retired after 39 years of military service.
 (Army National Guard Photo by Capt.
 Avery Schneider)

 |Date Taken: